 Yale & Neighborhood Revitalization: Strengthening Public Schools

 Strong public schools are essential for a strong community.
-Among the many collaborations between the New Haven Public Schools and Yale are:
+Examples of collaborations between the New Haven Public Schools and Yale:

-- The School Development Program of the Yale Child Study Center, one of the nation’s foremost school reform efforts, works with 700 schools in 32 states.
+● The Comer School Development Program of the Yale Child Study Center, one of the nation’s foremost school reform efforts, works with 500 schools in 43 states.
 Developed in 1968, it creates learning environments that support child development.
 New Haven Public Schools have made SDP a foundation of school reform.

-- Yale’s museums have extensive public school programs.
-More than 10,000 students use the Art Gallery, Center for British Art, and Peabody Museum each year.
+● Yale’s museums have extensive public school programs.
+More than 10,000 students use the Yale University Art Gallery, the Yale Center for British Art, and the Peabody Museum each year.

-- During the summer, more than 600 New Haven young people participated in free, full-day academic and recreation programs at Yale, including U.S. Grant, and the National Youth Sports Program.
+● During the summer, hundreds of New Haven young people participate in free, full-day academic and recreation programs at Yale, including U.S. Grant.

 Yale & Downtown Revitalization